TAX ASSISTANCE 2019

 For general tax information, call 1-800-829-1040.
 For information about the status of your tax refund, go to https://www.irs.gov/Refunds .
 You will need to provide your social security number, filing status and amount of refund.

-The IRS Where’s My Refund? link at https://www.irs.gov/refunds and the IRS2Go app will be updated with projected deposit dates for early EITC and ACTC refund filers a few days after February 27.
+The IRS Where’s My Refund? link at https://www.irs.gov/refunds and the IRS2Go app will be updated with projected deposit dates for early EITC and ACTC refund filers, (this year EITC refunds will not be available until February 27, 2019 or later); usually toward the end of February.
 Taxpayers will not see a refund date on Where’s My Refund? or through their filing software until then.

 IF you are not waiting for EITC or ACTC refunds and it has been more than 21 days since you filed your taxes electronically (or someone else did so electronically for you), OR it has been more than 6 weeks since you mailed your paper return, you can call 1-800-829-0922 to check on the status of your refund.